waxeye7/waxeye7.github.io/README.md

 [https://merlincodes.com](https://merlincodes.com)

-Please note that this site is strictly for personal use and not intended for redistribution or reuse without explicit permission.

-For any inquiries or collaboration opportunities, please reach out to Merlin Stemmer directly.
+For any inquiries or collaboration opportunities, please reach out to Merlin Stemmer directly at stemmermerlin@gmail.com.

+---

+Feel free to add or modify any sections in the README file according to your needs.